Fliplet/fliplet-cli/docs/API/helpers/interface-hooks.md

 ### Run a function when the interface is initialized

-Use the `init` property on the configuration object to define a function to run when the configuration interface gets initialized:
+Use the `ready` property on the configuration object to define a function to run when the configuration interface gets initialized:

 ```js
 Fliplet.Helper('question', {